 Big data on ocean health.
-Instead of sending our own research vessels, we are gathering a network of sailors and fleet owners to run water tests and trawl for ocean plastic.
+Instead of sending our own research vessels, we are gathering a network of sailors and fleet owners to run water tests and trawl for plastic pollution.
 With our partners we are developing equipment and an open-source citizen science platform.

 PARLEY OCEAN SCHOOL

 “People protect what they love."
 But they only love what they know.
 Jacques Cousteau would have been a great teacher at our education events, which connect the next generation, today's opinion leaders, and executives with the sea so they may become insiders and ambassadors for the cause.